How to Have a Successful Start at Breastfeeding - Baby Chick

 Establishing a good, deep latch should begin from the first nursing session.
 It may not happen immediately and take a little while, but it’s something that you should continue to work on until baby can latch correctly on her own.
 This will also save your nipples from feeling sore or getting cracked.

-If you and baby are continuing to have a difficult time nursing–the latch isn’t right, you are still feeling pain while nursing, or baby doesn’t seem to settle down–contact a local IBCLC (International Board Certified Lactation Consultant).
+If you and baby continue to have difficulty nursing—the latch isn’t correct, you still feel pain while nursing, or baby doesn’t seem to settle down—contact a local IBCLC (International Board Certified Lactation Consultant).
 If you’re in the USA, go here.
 For outside the USA, go here.
 The sooner you can see someone, the sooner you can resolve the issue(s).
 Don’t wait for things to go from bad to worse.
 If you wait, you could experience sore, cracked, bleeding nipples, not to mention a very hungry baby.
 By not getting help early it could lead to stopping breastfeeding altogether.

-Wearing the right clothing–not just nursing bras–is essential.
-Otherwise, you’ll find yourself having to take off your whole shirt, lifting your dress, or stepping out of your cute romper.
+Wearing the proper clothing—not just nursing bras—is essential.
+Otherwise, you’ll have to take off your whole shirt, lift your dress, or step out of your cute romper.
 That just won’t do.

-When you have a baby, you should be in bed resting and healing.
+You should be in bed resting and healing when you have a baby.
 I mean, you did just give birth!
-Your body needs to recover, but we know you also have to take care of your new baby.
-This is why you need a good set of pajamas that are functional, soft, and forgiving like these Davy Nursing & Maternity pajamas.
-After you give birth, you will still look about 6 months pregnant, so these PJs will be the perfect thing to wear in the hospital and home.
+Your body needs to recover, but we know you must also care for your new baby.
+This is why you need a good set of functional, soft, and forgiving pajamas like these Davy Nursing & Maternity pajamas.
+After you give birth, you will still look about 6 months pregnant, so these PJs will be the perfect thing to wear in the hospital and at home.
 I highly recommend them!

 The Davy Nursing & Maternity Pajamas (Pant Set) | Baby Chick